| |

 How to Make a Banh Mi Sandwich with Lemongrass Pork

 Slice the pork shoulder into thin strips, removing as much of the fat as you can.
-Combine the lemongrass, lime juice, brown sugar, fish sauce, soy sauce, sesame oil, vegetable oil, shallot, minced garlic, and red chillis together in a large zip lock bag.
+Combine the lemongrass, lime juice, brown sugar, fish sauce, soy sauce, sesame oil, vegetable oil, shallot, minced garlic, and red chilies together in a large zip lock bag.
 Place the pork slices into the bag and seal, making sure to mix well so the pork is evenly coated.
 Place on a plate in the refrigerator to marinate for at least 4 hours.

 Banh Mi Sandwich with Lemongrass Pork